sap-tutorials/Tutorials/tutorials/cp-workflow-create-project/cp-workflow-create-project.md

 ---
-title: Create a new project using a template
+title: Create a new workflow project from a template
-description: Learn how to create a new workflow project.
+description: Create a new workflow project in SAP Cloud Platform using SAP Web IDE.
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>beginner, products>sap-cloud-platform ]
 ---